Anish407/EfCore.Msdocs-pending-/Docs/DbContextBasics.md

 - Seeding the database with initial data using the `ModelBuilder` in the `OnModelCreating` method or using a custom initializer

 ### Use a DbContext factory
-In scenarios where you need to create DbContext instances manually, such as in background services or multi-threaded applications, consider using a DbContext factory.
+In scenarios where you need to create DbContext instances manually, such as in background services or multithreaded applications, consider using a DbContext factory.
 This approach helps manage the lifetime of DbContext instances and ensures they are created with the correct configuration.
 You can register a factory for your DbContext in the DI container like this:
 ```csharp
 services.AddDbContextFactory<YourDbContext>(options =>